QUT-AMS/Constitution/Role-Descriptions.md

 -----

-## Chief Returning Officer
+## Senior Advisor

 >[!NOTE]
-> Requires previous AIML Admin Team experience, 1-2 hours weekly
+> Requires previous AIML Admin Team experience, 1-2 hours weekly, one semester term

-The Chief Returning Officer is a senior advisory role held by an experienced former high ranking executive, providing independent guidance and mentorship to support the current Executive Team in leading the club effectively.
+The Senior Advisor is an experienced former high ranking executive who provides independent guidance and mentorship to support the current Executive Team in leading the club effectively for one semester.

 Responsibilities:
 - Provide guidance and mentorship to newly elected executives, particularly within the Admin Team and Director roles.